Privacy Policy

 The personal data processed on our behalf to provide Google Analytics may be transferred to any country in which Google Ireland or Google Ireland's sub-processors maintain facilities.
 Please refer to the information in the section "Data transfer to third countries".

 We only use Google Analytics with IP anonymization activated.
 This means that the IP address of the user is shortened by Google Ireland within member states of the European Union or in other contracting states of the Agreement on the European Economic Area.
 The IP address transmitted by the user's browser is not merged with other data.
-Further information on the use of data for advertising purposes can be found in Google's privacy policy at: www.google.com/policies/technologies/ads/.
+Further information on the use of data for advertising purposes can be found in Google's privacy policy.

 We use the Google Analytics 4 variant, which allows us to track interaction data from different devices and from different sessions.
-This allows us to put individual user actions in context and analyze long-term relationships.
+This allows us to put individual user actions in context and analyse long-term relationships.

 The data is stored for a period of 14 months and then automatically deleted.
 The deletion of data whose storage period has expired takes place automatically once a month.